Memory two: Paper stars

 “He’ll see you at home.
 Now come on, it’s time to leave this awful place.”
 He reaches his wide sleeves out to me.

-I jump into his arms, just to check if he is real then quickly take a step back again.
+I jump into his arms, just to check if he is real.
+Then quickly take a step back again.
 “I wasn’t scared you know,” I tell him like a little brat.

 “You’ve been a very brave little lady,” Shayu assures me with a pat on the head.